mgks/docs/docs/smart-webview/plugins/toast.md

 ### From JavaScript

-After the page has loaded, you can call the injected `window.Toast` object's methods.
+After the page has loaded, you can call the methods of the injected `window.Toast` helper object.
+This object provides a convenient wrapper around the actual native JavaScript interface, which is named `ToastInterface`.

 ```javascript
 // Check if the interface is ready